 Once you’ve sent inquiries to various providers – whether for a private student apartment, a hall of residence, a room in a shared apartment or a serviced apartment – finding accommodation in Munich should still be your top priority.
 Things can often move quickly, especially when it comes to private landlords, who might respond within a matter of hours (if you provide all the necessary information and documents, see Point 3).
 Don’t go anywhere without your phone and respond quickly to any invitations to view an apartment.
 It’s often only a matter of minutes that determine whether you get an appointment – or whether the landlord already has enough applicants to choose from.

-- Go into viewings with your eyes open.
+10. Go into student apartment viewings with your eyes open

 Just because you’ve received a response to your inquiry doesn’t mean you can afford to become careless.
 You can be optimistic, of course – but you still need to persevere a little longer to reach your goal.
 First, you need to be watchful for scammers and fraudsters, who sadly do operate on the housing market.
 If someone tells you they can offer you an immediate move-in, and that all you need to do to get the keys is hand over a deposit, steer well clear!
 Never transfer any money before signing a contract.
 It’s not uncommon to find that apartments advertised online don’t actually exist.
 Sometimes, you can spot scams like this in the advertisement itself.
 So, if an offer seems too good to be true, at an impossibly cheap price, it’s best to be cautious.